Sports Watch Update September 2020

 - GPS III 3 sounds one better than GPS 2.
 But all these things, above, equally need to fall into place first for GPS III to deliver.

-- Dual-band GNSS IS live on several smartphones and signal augmentation with ground-based stations (SBAS) is used on sports watches eg Polar VANTAGE
+- Dual-band (meaning dual-frequency) GNSS IS live on several smartphones, there is now a dual-band Sony GNSS chip (Aug 2020) and signal augmentation with ground-based stations (SBAS) is used on sports watches eg Polar VANTAGE

-However, I don’t think these technologies in their current form are ultimately able to give the accuracy some runners want.
-S-GPS adds several mathematical modelling and super-correlation techniques that can significantly boost the accuracy of GPS in many scenarios including in buildings and urban canyons.
-The first commercial products should appear later in 2020 claiming sub-1m levels of accuracy (more to come on that one, stay tuned!!).
+However, I suspect these technologies will still not give the accuracy some runners want.
+Mathematical modelling and signal-correlation techniques should be able to be used to boost the accuracy of GPS in many scenarios including in buildings and urban canyons – for example, to determine which signals are reflected and which are direct.
+The first commercial products should appear by mid-2021 claiming sub-1m levels of accuracy.

 Optical HR Tech